g-aniketh/School-Websites/README.md

 # Websites
 I post the websites that I make and feel they're worth sharing (or maybe not).
-Most of them are my school assignments though.
-These websites are made using HTML, CSS, Bootstrap and JavaScript(only sometimes).
+They're all my school assignments though.
+These websites are made using HTML, CSS, Bootstrap

+ps - this was when i first learned html css